 “Looking different in today’s society is terrifying as there is this idea that everyone should look a certain way to meet the world’s idea of ‘perfection’.
 There are people who may feel ashamed or embarrassed by their scars; by showing mine I wanted to make them feel more confident about theirs.”

-Catrin is now part of the Changing Faces’ Pledge to Be Seen campaign, which calls on brands and companies to commit to representing more people with a visible difference in their campaigns.
+Catrin supports Changing Faces’ corporate partnership work, which encourages brands and companies to commit to representing more people with a visible difference in their campaigns.
 Beauty brand Avon was the first to sign up and Catrin recently became a model for them.

 “When I was receiving treatments for my burns I would read magazines to pass the time and I never saw anyone who looked like me – so to be a part of a mainstream beauty campaign is so important.

 “Hopefully these campaigns will open people’s eyes to the need for more diversity in the fashion and beauty industry and the impact this can have on people’s confidence and self-esteem.”